williamk31/React_Portfolio/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 This application is a single page web application.
-Simply navigate to the URL to use this webpage.
+Simply click [here](https://astounding-faloodeh-5a1305.netlify.app/) to use this webpage.

 ### Prerequisites